 That fascinating building above the Clark Adam square is not else but the Buda Castle.
 If you would like to know what kind of "treasures" are hidden in the Castle, then there are some description below.

-The grassy roundabout on the Buda side is the so called Clark Adam’s square.
-The square got the name after a scottish enginner.
-In a small patch garden you can see the 0 kilometre stone which is an elliptical sculpture.
+The grassy roundabout on the Buda side is the so-called Clark Adam’s square.
+The square got the name after a Scottish engineer.
+In a small patch garden, you can see the 0 kilometre stone which is an elliptical sculpture.

 Once you are on the top, what to see?